-I’m Jack, a twenty-something year old from the north of England, pleased to meet you and thanks for stopping by.
+I’m Jack, a thirty-something year old from the north of England, pleased to meet you and thanks for stopping by.
 I’m dry, sarcastic and I complain a lot about the most trivial things.
 I’m going to try my best to not make this sound like a generic “OH MY GOD I QUIT MY JOB TO TRAVEL YOU SHOULD DO IT TOO” kind of post, because you’ve heard it all before, right?

 In March 2013 I packed my life into a backpack and boarded a one way flight to Australia to travel indefinitely.
 Sadly, that trip was cut short and I returned home much sooner than I would have hoped or liked, but did I have any regrets?